Learn how code quality testing of pipelines works and how it can improve the quality of your deployments.

 For Assets performance testing, your Customer Success Engineer will create a

 Customers can upload their own assets for testing.
 This can be done from the Pipeline Setup or Edit screen.
 Common image formats such as JPEG, PNG, GIF and BMP are supported along with Photoshop, Illustrator and Postscript files.
-However, if no images are uploaded, Cloud Manager will use a default image and PDF document for testing.

 The distribution of how many assets of each type are uploaded per minute is set in the Pipeline Setup or Edit screen.

-When you open the Performance Test dialog, the metric panels can be expanded to display a graph, provide a link to a download, or both.
+The metric panels can be expanded to display a graph, provide a link to a download, or both.

 Disk I/O Wait Time

 As part of the quality analysis process, Cloud Manager performs analysis of the content packages produced by the Maven build.
 Cloud Manager offers optimizations to accelerate this process, which are effective when certain packaging constraints are observed.
 Most significant is the optimization performed for projects that output a single content package, generally referred to as an “all” package, which contains a number of other content packages produced by the build, which are marked as skipped.
 When Cloud Manager detects this scenario, rather than unpack the “all” package, the individual content packages are scanned directly and sorted based on dependencies.
 For example, consider the following build output.

 myco-all-1.0.0-SNAPSHOT.zip are the two skipped content packages, then the two embedded packages will be scanned in lieu of the “all” content package.

 For projects that produce dozens of embedded packages, this optimization has been shown to save upwards of 10 minutes per pipeline execution.

 A special case can occur when the “all” content package contains a combination of skipped content packages and OSGi bundles.
 For example, if